macnick/mapply/README.md

 1. Workout data is saved to localStorage.
 The data is converted to JSON and as a result, the classes and all inheritance are destroyed.
 Fixed this by recreating the objects while loading them from the localStorage.
 2. User can delete a workout, by clicking the trash icon next to it.
 It is removed from the list and the localStorage.
 3. Workout, Running and Cycling classes are in a separate file.
-4. Fixed the Date reset to today problem.
-All dates are being saved and restored correctly.
-5. Add map control to select which kind of map to display.
+4. Add map control to select which kind of map to display.
 Available options are Streets, Satellite, Hybrid, and Terrain.
-6. The marker is removed when deleting a workout.
+5. The marker is removed when deleting a workout.
-7. Add a helpful message with instructions, when there are no workouts stored.
+6. Add a helpful message with instructions, when there are no workouts stored.

 ### Bug fixes

+1. Fixed the Date reset to today problem.
+All dates are being saved and restored correctly.

 ## What is next